Eberl's quit, Zakaria's gone & Hutter's struggling - Are Borussia Monchengladbach falling apart?

 Gladbach are now 12th in the Bundesliga table, just three points above the relegation play-off spot.
 Any other club would have cut ties with their coach.

-However, sporting director Max Eberl kept faith in the man he had appointed to succeed Rose before then deciding to quit his own post at the end of last month.
+However, sporting director Max Eberl kept faith in the man he had appointed to succeed Rose before then deciding to quit his own post at the end of last month, dramatically revealing that he no longer wanted "anything to do with football".

-Eberl has been the best sporting director in Germany over the past decade, turning Gladbach into a successful team on and off the field, but he was charged with overseeing a massive rebuild this season and admitted during the press conference announcing his shock exit that he was no longer enjoying his job.
+Eberl's exit came as quite the shock.
+He has been the best sporting director in Germany over the past decade, turning Gladbach into a successful team on and off the field.

+However, he was charged with overseeing a massive rebuild this season and admitted during the press conference announcing his immediate resignation that he was no longer enjoying his job.

 In a bizarre way, some of the club's recent problems are a direct result of his success.
 Winning games puts players in the shop window and also makes them believe they can compete for trophies elsewhere.